-End 2016 - First trimester 2017.
+Fourth trimester 2017.

-5.3.3 Indirect management with 3 Member States agencies (Expertise France, GiZ and DFID) and international organisations: UN-Habitat, UNDP, WHO, UNFPA and UNESCO.
+5.3.3 Indirect management with Member States agencies (Expertise France, GiZ and DFID)

-A part of this action may be implemented in indirect management with 3 Member States agencies (3 delegation agreements with respectively EF, GiZ and DFID) and international organisations (5 delegation agreements respectively with UN-HABITAT, UNDP, WHO, UNFPA and UNESCO) in accordance with Article 58(1)(c) of Regulation (EU, Euratom) No 966/2012.
+This action may be implemented in indirect management with 3 Member States agencies (3 delegation agreements with respectively EF, GiZ and DFID) in accordance with Article 58(1)(c) of Regulation (EU, Euratom) No 966/2012.
 This implementation entails interventions on: